 The Group always strives to maintain the growth in the apparel designing and sourcing service industry and enhance the competitiveness and market share.
-With the increasing trend of global apparel retailing and online apparel retailing, the Group can use its extensive experience and knowledge in building the market position in this industry globally by setting up and expanding physical showrooms.
-In recent years, the Group was benefited by the showroom in the UK, therefore it intends to acquire a premise in Hong Kong for establishing a flagship showroom.
-By setting up a large and better renovated showroom in Hong Kong, the Group will be able to display a full range of the apparel products and components, which can create more business opportunities and strengthen the corporate image by giving more confidence to the customers.
-Since the UK and Europe are the important markets, the Group will continuously expand its business in Germany, optimise the showroom in the UK to respond quickly to customers' demand and display more in-house designed collections.
-Apart from that, the Group plans to develop and launch an online showroom displaying the in-house designed collections and the latest trends of fashion and lifestyle by publishing pictures and videos of apparel products, features, news, articles and editorials.
-By establishing the online showroom, its expects to capture the fast growing trend in the U.S. online fashion markets in order to obtain opportunity to develop further and increase sales in the future.
+The Group keeps on optimizing the showroom in the UK to respond quickly to customers' demand and display more in-house designed collections.
+To create more business opportunities and strengthen the corporate image by giving more confidence to the customers, the Group has acquired a premise in Hong Kong for establishing a flagship showroom.
+By setting up a large and better renovated showroom in Hong Kong, the Group will be able to display a full range of the apparel products and components.
+The upcoming online showroom will display the in-house designed collections and the latest trends of fashion and lifestyle by publishing pictures and videos of apparel products, features, news, articles and editorials.
+By establishing the online showroom, the Group expects to capture the fast growing trend in the US online fashion markets in order to obtain opportunity to develop further and increase sales in the future.

 The Group intends to recruit additional experienced in-house designers and more external consultants to strengthen the design and development capabilities as well as the consultation services in order to offer different design style of apparel products and create more in-house designed collections in the future.
-In addition, the Group has established two PRC subsidiaries to strengthen the Group's sourcing and quality assurance ability, and to source new suppliers for the manufacturing of apparel products.
-The quality assurance team will be stationed at the sourcing office to assist by continuing to explore the possibility of engaging more approved suppliers in different areas that provide products of similar quality at lower cost.
+In addition, the Group keeps on strengthening the Group's sourcing and quality assurance ability, and to source new suppliers in different geographical areas, like Cambodia for the manufacturing of apparel products.
+The quality assurance team will be stationed at the sourcing office to assist by continuing to explore the possibility of engaging more approved suppliers in different geographical areas that provide products of similar quality at lower cost.
 Besides, the Group plans to utilise the market presence and quality apparel design and sourcing services to attract new customers in different market across the world by participating in major fashion trade shows and fairs globally so as to create a higher profile and corporate image.

 Overall, the Group expects the global business environment to remain obscure in the coming year.
-Despite these uncertainties, the Directors remain confident that the Group has the ability to keep track with the fast growing trend of the global online apparel markets, maintain the relationship with customers and become a leading apparel designing and sourcing service provider in Hong Kong whilst maximising return for the Shareholders.
+The Directors remain confident that the Group has the ability to keep track with the fast growing trend of the global online apparel markets, maintain the relationship with customers and become a leading apparel designing and sourcing service provider in Hong Kong whilst maximising return for the Shareholders.